Skip to content

 If a party with more power can raise prices without considering the rights of the weaker party (known as a unilateral price increase), that could be an unfair contract term.

 For example, a service provider increases the price of the services without giving the customer any prior notice.
 The customer cannot terminate without incurring a cancellation fee.
-The term is likely to be unfair.
-There should be a right for the customer to terminate without paying extra cost.
+The term is likely to be unfair, and there should be a right for the customer to terminate without paying extra cost.

 The price is usually agreed upon in most contracts.
-The seller has to pick a price that would encourage the other party to enter into the contract.
-If both parties sign the contract without agreeing upon a firm price, the seller can pick a much higher price that the buyer may not be able to afford.
+As a business, if you sell a product to customers, you would pick a price that encourages them to enter into the contract.
+If both parties sign the contract without agreeing upon a firm price, you may end up choosing a much higher price than the buyer may be able to afford.
 The buyer would not have entered into the contract if they had known the price upfront.
+Therefore, to maintain transparency, you should ensure that your consumers know the relevant prices of the goods or services you offer.

 A term may be unfair if the contract attempts to restrict commentary about your business.

 For example, in the ACCC’s case against Wisdom, the home builder had a term that held customers responsible for any losses from public comments.
-The clause was to discourage customers from posting online reviews of the home builder’s services.
-That term was found to be unfair.
+The clause was to discourage customers from posting online reviews of the home builder’s services and, therefore, was considered unfair.

 5. Unfair Indemnity Clauses